Product Updates — 7 min

 Company culture challenges

-Once you have defined your company’s high-level, long-term goals, you need to find realistic ways to execute them.
 Breaking big goals down into smaller, incremental benchmarks can help you define your implementation strategy.
-Assigning tangible metrics to your goals also makes it easier to track work and results in a clear, trackable way.
+Assigning tangible metrics to your goals also makes it easier to track work and results in a clear, digestible way.

 With remote teams, there is no leaning across the desk to ask your boss or colleague what you are supposed to be doing.
 Because of this, remote teams depend on clear assignment of duties and transparency in execution.